fumitoh/modelx/doc/source/releases/spymx_relnotes_v0.5.0.rst

 spyder-modelx v0.5.0 (24 May 2020)
 ====================================

-This release introduce following enhancements and new features.
+This release introduces following enhancements and new features.

 Enhancements
 =============